 Therefore, ARC Evals is also exploring developing safety standards that could ensure that even systems capable or powerful enough to be dangerous won’t be.
 This could include security against theft by people who would use the system for harm, monitoring so that any surprising and unintended behaviour is quickly noticed and addressed, and sufficient alignment with human interests such that the system would not choose to take catastrophic actions (for example, reliably refusing to assist users seeking to use the system for harm).

-After investigating ARC Evals' strategy and track record, one of our trusted evaluators, Longview Philanthropy, recommended the Longtermism Fund provide a grant of $220,000.
+After investigating ARC Evals' strategy and track record, one of our trusted evaluators, Longview Philanthropy, recommended a grant of $220,000 from its public fund.
 Longview shared that they thought ARC Evals had among the most promising and direct paths to impact on AI governance: “test models to see if they’re capable of doing extremely dangerous things; if they are, require strong guarantees that they won’t.”

 There are a few other positive indicators of the organisation’s cost-effectiveness: